Blended whisky cocktails tend to get overlooked, but the Bobby Burns is worth seeking out.

 The lesser-known contemporary of the Manhattan and the Rob Roy, a Bobby Burns is dry and smooth with a rich, slightly herbal flavor.

 For the best (and most authentic) taste, you’ll want to make this drink with blended scotch whisky instead of single malt.
 Although Johnnie Walker and Chivas Regal are perhaps the most famous options, you can find plenty of alternatives, too.
 Choose a whisky aged at least 12 years for maximum smoothness and taste complexity.

 - 1 ounce blended Scotch whisky aged at least 12 years

 - 1 lemon peel

-Additionally, you can add a dash of absinthe, which brings a sharp flavor that contrasts the drink’s natural bitterness.
+By the way, you can add a dash of absinthe, which brings a sharp flavor that contrasts the drink’s natural bitterness, called a Robert Burns.
 Unlike the Bobby Burns, which is made in a mixing glass, you’ll want to make a Robert Burns in a shaker.